Orbital magnetization and magnetic susceptibility of interacting electrons: Abstract

 \section{Abstract}

-We present a rigorous derivation of the orbital magnetization formula for interacting electrons within the self-consistent Hartree-Fock approximation.
-Our results are expressed entirely in terms of the self-consistent wavefunctions and the Hartree-Fock energy spectrum at zero magnetic field.
-We test the formula on an interacting Rashba model, finding an agreement with calculations performed at small but non-zero external magnetic field.
-Our method allows us to also derive formulas for the orbital magnetic susceptibility.
+We present a rigorous derivation of the orbital magnetization for interacting electrons within the self-consistent Hartree-Fock approximation.
+Our method also allows us to derive formulas for the orbital magnetic susceptibility.
+The results are expressed entirely in terms of the self-consistent wavefunctions and the Hartree-Fock energy spectrum at zero magnetic field.
+We find that the formula for the orbital magnetization is the same as in the non-interacting case, provided that the Hamiltonian and Bloch wave functions are replaced by their Hartree-Fock counterparts.
+By contrast, the orbital magnetic susceptibility contains an additional interaction-induced contribution that cannot be obtained by such a replacement.
+We test the formulas on an interacting Rashba model, finding an agreement with calculations performed at a small but non-zero external magnetic field.

-Recent experiments on van der Waals heterostructures revealed orbital magnetism~\cite{DavidAH, YoungQAH, Efretov2019, FengWang20, Xiaodong21, MatthewTMBG, KinFaiFCI, JuLongChiralSC, Xiaobo25, FeldmanHofstadter, YoungOrbitalCI, YoungMoTe2}, a class of phenomena that includes (quantum) anomalous Hall effects~\cite{DavidAH,YoungQAH} and hysteretic valley switching~\cite{JuLongChiralSC, YoungOrbitalCI}.
+Recent experiments on van der Waals heterostructures revealed orbital magnetism~\cite{DavidAH, YoungQAH, Efretov2019, FengWang20, Xiaodong21, MatthewTMBG, KinFaiFCI, JuLongChiralSC, Xiaobo25, FeldmanHofstadter, YoungOrbitalCI, YoungMoTe2}, a class of phenomena that includes (quantum) anomalous Hall effects~\cite{DavidAH,YoungQAH} and hysteretic valley switching~\cite{JuLongChiralSC, YoungOrbitalCI, GuoruiSwitchChern}.
 Interestingly, the orbital magnetism, and the associated spontaneous time reversal symmetry breaking, are induced by electron-electron (e-e) interactions.
 Owing to their non-zero magnetic moment, the energy of such states changes linearly in a small external magnetic field, $B$.
 The $B$ field can therefore be used to directly manipulate a given state~\cite{YoungOrbitalCI,JuLongChiralSC, Xiaobo25}.
 However, due to the prominent role of the e-e interactions, it is challenging to reliably compute the value, or even a sign, of the orbital magnetization in the limit of vanishing $B$.